Variational analysis of determinantal varieties: Tangent sets bridge optimization landscapes

-In the following theorem, we use $\closeconv(\cdot)$ to denote the closed convex hull of a set, and propose a sufficient and necessary condition for the property \twototwo.
-More specifically, when the condition is violated, the failure of \twototwo\ can be witnessed by an explicitly constructed objective $f$.
+We use $\closeconv(\cdot)$ to denote the closed convex hull of a set, and propose a sufficient and necessary condition for the property \twototwo.
+More specifically, when the condition is violated, the failure of \twototwo\ can be witnessed by an explicitly constructed objective.
+The analysis invokes several lemmas capturing the properties of the constructed sets $\qanifold_Y(v)$ and $\varGamma_Y$, which are presented in Appendix~\ref{app:lemmas2to2}.

 \begin{theorem} The parameterization $(\bmanifold,\phi)$ satisfies ``\,$2\!\Rightarrow\!2$'' at $Y\in\bmanifold$ if and only if $\ima(\tanL_Y)=\Btangent_{\manifold}(X)$ where $X=\phi(Y)$, and for all $v\in\tangent_{\bmanifold}(Y)$,